coderabbitai/coderabbit-docs/blog/fluxninja-acquisition-2024-03-17/blog.md

 We are excited to announce that CodeRabbit has acquired [FluxNinja](https://fluxninja.com), a startup that provides a platform for building scalable generative AI applications.
-This acquisition will allow us to ship new use cases at an industrial-scale while sustaining our rapidly growing user base.
-FluxNinja's Aperture product provides advanced rate-limiting, caching, and request prioritization capabilities for building reliable and cost-effective AI workflows.
+This acquisition will allow us to ship new use cases at an industrial-pace while sustaining our rapidly growing user base.
+FluxNinja's Aperture product provides advanced rate & concurrency limiting, caching, and request prioritization capabilities that are essential for reliable and cost-effective AI workflows.

 <!--truncate-->